anj1/NeuralNets.jl/README.md

 Some less exciting features:
 * Flexible network topology with any combination of activation function/layer number.
 * Support for a number of common node actiation functions in addition to support for arbitrary activation functions with the use of automatic differentiation.
-* A broad range of training functions to chose from.
+* A broad range of training algorithms to chose from.

 Over time we hope to develop this library to encompass more modern types of neural networks, namely deep belief networks.